elliotec/greenery/file.txt

-You will be held hostage by a radical group.
+A gift of a flower will soon be made to you.